maldun/autobahn_naval_compatch/README.md

 - Kaiserreich Devs for the main mod
 - Kaiserredux devs for allowing me to use some of their assets (and for their awesome mod of course)
 - Road to 56 Devs for allowing me to use the assets of this mod (and for their awesome mod naturally)
+- Kaiserreich Naval rework Devs for the base of this mod.

 ## Bug Reports

-Go in the github page https://github.com/maldun/autobahn I will try my best to answer so don't despair when you get no ansswer immediatly
+Go in the github page https://github.com/maldun/autobahn_naval_compatch I will try my best to answer so don't despair when you get no ansswer immediatly